Rubroshorea platyclados

-Rubroshorea platyclados (called, along with some other species in the genera Rubroshorea and Shorea, dark red meranti) is a species of plant in the family Dipterocarpaceae.
-It is native to Sumatra, Peninsular Malaysia and Borneo.
+Rubroshorea platyclados, synonym Shorea platyclados, (called, along with some other species in the genus Rubroshorea, dark red meranti) is a species of plant in the family Dipterocarpaceae.
+It is native to Borneo, Peninsular Malaysia and Sumatra.
+It is a large emergent tree which can grow more than 50 metres tall.
+It grows in lowland and montane rain forests in hilly and mountainous areas on deep fertile soils from 180 to 1,800 metres elevation.
 The species is threatened by habitat loss.

 Conservation

 Shorea platyclados has been assessed as near threatened on the IUCN Red List.
 It is threatened by harvesting of its timber, which is prized for its durability.
 Its habitat is threatened by conversion for residential and agricultural development.
 The subpopulations in Peninsular Malaysia and Brunei are relatively stable.
 The species occurs in a number of protected areas, where species loss is curtailed.